FlipperFlopper99/TabMask/README.md

 <h2 align="center">Tutorial - How to run and tips</h2>

 To run TabMask, you don't have to download or code anything.
-You only have to drag a button to an empty area on your bookmarks bar.
+You only have to drag a button to an empty area on your bookmarks bar and click on it.

 Since the button cannot be hosted on GitHub, you can find it on [this site](https://1728.saraw25307.repl.co).